Speech and Language Development Milestones as Your Child Grows

 - Answers simple questions.

 - Hears sounds at the same level as others.

 Speech Milestones for 5 Year Olds

 By the end of 5 years your child should be able to:

 - Communicates with adults and other children easily.

 - Uses sentences with details and tells stories.

 - Uses rhyming words and adult grammar.

-If your child has not reached these milestones and think your child may have a speech disorder, a speech language pathologist (SLP) can test your child’s speech.
+If your child has not reached these milestones and you think your child may have a speech disorder, a speech-language pathologist (SLP) can test your child’s speech.